Log Viewer

 Viewing logs

-- Timestamp: when the log entry was received
+- Timestamp: when Tindra received the entry

 - Message: the log body